Wagner (footballer, born 1978): Imotski

 In August 2018, Wagner signed a part-time contract with Croatian 3.
 HNL club Imotski.

 Managerial career

-Široki Brijeg U19
+Široki Brijeg

 On 1 July 2020, after finishing his playing career, Wagner became the new manager of the under-19 team of Široki Brijeg.
-In his first game as manager, Wagner's team lost against the under-19 team of Željezničar on 9 August 2020.
+In his first game as manager, the side lost against the under-19 team of Željezničar on 9 August 2020.

+In June 2023, Wagner was appointed as an assistant manager to Marijan Budimir at Široki Brijeg's first team.

 Personal life

 Wagner's brother, Ricardo, was also a professional footballer who played with Wagner at Široki Brijeg and became a naturalised Bosnian international.